khush2706/javascript-projects/README.md

 ### About

 This repository contains a bunch of beginner friendly projects that I am making while learning javascript.
 I've tried using the latest ES6 Javascript features while developing these projects.
 I try to update this repo regularly.
-Though all the projects are device responsive, I highly recommend viewing them on a desktop to get a better viewing.
+Though all the projects are device responsive, I highly recommend viewing them on a desktop for a better experience.
 Also, for some examples make use of console.log() to enhance understanding.